 - enhanced safety of the cargo, the container and most importantly for the employees handling the cargo.

 Secondary considerations that will develop with widespread usage over time will include the reduced risk of stoppage for customs search, reduced insurance costs, and greater terminal velocity resulting in reduced overall per trip costs.
 The questions of terminal rate reductions and lower insurance costs are not theoretical.
 The managers of the six largest terminal operators were asked if they would reduce their processing charges based on CakeBoxx getting off their property faster.
 They all said yes.
-A number of insurance companies have committed to the concept of lower rates for containers that demonstrate a reduced risk of theft.
+Several insurance companies have committed to the concept of lower rates for containers that demonstrate a reduced risk of theft.

 Vertical Locking System™.
 The simple and efficient Vertical Locking System is another feature built into every CakeBoxx product.
 This easy to use twist lock feature secures and releases the lid and deck, and is a highly reliable, super strong advantage.
 It consists of extremely rugged yet simple twist lock devices installed at each corner of the container that mates with a corner casting in the lid.